Richard Campbell

 Patagonia Houdini

 Another jacket we like is the Patagonia Houdini, which also has both a men’s cut and a women’s cut.
-Besides having an awesome name, this ultralight windbreaker made of abrasion-resistant nylon ripstop and coated with DWR.
-The slim fit is athletic and flexible, and all the hardware (toggles and cording) are all slimmed down to cut down on any bulk.
+Besides having an awesome name, this ultralight windbreaker is made of abrasion-resistant nylon ripstop and coated with DWR.
+The slim fit is athletic and flexible, and the hardware (toggles and cording) are all slimmed down to cut down on any bulk.
 Patagonia also added half-elastic cuffs that seal around the wrists, and a draw cord at the hem.
 The men’s version is 102g (3.6 ounces) while the women’s version is only 94g (3.3 ounces).
 At this weight, the Houdini is a barely-there ultralight hoodie that packs down easily and is good for summer and 3-season use at high elevations, and for running and biking in the rain at lower ones.

 Mens Patagonia Houdini Jacket